saleor/saleor-docs/docs/guides/payments.md

 >
 > All the below functions receive `payment_information` as a dataclass: `PaymentData` and `config` as a dataclass: `GatewayConfig`.
 Those functions should return a response as a dataclass: `GatewayResponse`.

-Below is a description of given structures.

-### `authorize(payment_information, config)`
+### Authorize payment

-Authorization is a process of reserving the amount of money against the customer’s funding source.
+`authorize(payment_information, config)` - Authorization is a process of reserving the amount of money against the customer’s funding source.
 The money does not change hands until the authorization is captured.

-#### Example
+**Example**

 ```python
 def authorize(